muhammad-sadaqat-janjua/SDES_Implementation/README.md

 cross-platform integration reasons.This project requires only Python Interpretor to run this pure python-based program for S-DES!

-This code requires a fixed 8-Bit key while performing all the core steps for S-DES i.e.
+This code requires a 8 Character key while performing all the core steps for S-DES i.e.

 -Padding